jacobwgillespie/run/README.md

 # 🦊 run

 A small utility for running `package.json` scripts and npm modules. `run` is written in Go and executes scripts faster than `npm`, `yarn`, or `pnpm` since it can skip the Node.js startup time.
+Additionally `run` supports dynamic shell completion that suggests available script names as completions.

 ### Installation